AnnnaSergeeevna/myreact/README.md

-This is React app with examples my tasks.
+This is React app with examples of my code.
+Forms, animations, examples using JS functions and methods, play (tic tac toe), etc.
 Check live demo: https://my-react-portfolio-anna-kuz.vercel.app/about

 # Getting Started with Create React App